Cyclone prompts evacuation on French island of Mayotte | DW | 08.12.2019

 The government has evacuated some of the island's quarter of a million inhabitants and told locals to stock up on water.
 Global climate breakdown is increasing the frequency of extreme weather in the Indian Ocean.

-Government representative Jean-Francois Colombet said the EU outermost region of 256,000 inhabitants was at risk of "very serious consequences" and that authorities had begun making sure the most at-risk inhabitants were indoors and evacuating the most exposed areas of the island.
+Government representative Jean-Francois Colombet said that the EU's outermost region of 256,000 inhabitants was at risk of "very serious consequences" and that authorities had begun making sure the most at-risk inhabitants were indoors and evacuating the most exposed areas of the island.

 This is the third major cyclone to hit the island in 50 years, according to Colombet.
 The government has closed the airport and most roads.